This Is What Summer Vacation Looked Like Over 50 Years Ago

 Skippy ice cream

 “While I was home from college, my summer job in 1969 was driving my scooter through neighborhoods in Rochester, New York, selling Skippy ice cream.
 I rang the bells and kids raced out to greet me,” says Dave Skirvin.
-Make sure you do these things at least once before summer is over.

 Celebrate the Best Times of Your Life!